Indications

 ELIQUIS (apixaban) is a prescription

-medicine used to reduce the risk of forming a blood clot in the legs and lungs of people who have just had hip or knee replacement surgery.
+medicine used in adults to help prevent a blood clot in the veins of your legs (deep vein thrombosis-DVT) and lungs (pulmonary embolism-PE) of people who have just had hip or knee replacement surgery.

 Indications